MrJJohnson20/osticket-prereqs/README.md

 </p>
 <p>
  In the image above after opening ISS as a admin I double click PHP Manager to Register PHP.
 After registering PHP I  download osticket.
-Along witht the step above i also do the followubg
+Along wiTH the step above i also did the following
-</p>   -
+</p>   - Download and install VC_redist.x86.exe &  MySQL 5.5.62
 </p>   -
 </p>   -
 <br />